Benjamin-Pickers/Stock-Tracker/README.md

 # Stock-Tracker

-  This was a project that originally started with a webscraped that grabs stock prices.
+  This was a project that originally started with a webscraper that grabs stock prices.
 Using beautifulSoup4, I wrote a python script that would go to [TMXmoney.com](https://www.tmxmoney.com/en/index.html) and grab the stock price and daily change.
 To display this information, I created a basic web application that uses the micro web frame work, flask and can be found at [flaskstock.ca](https://www.flaskstock.ca/).
-Flask will handle all requests for stocks and allows users to create their own accounts to track their own stocks.
+Flask will handle all requests for stocks and allows users to create their own accounts to track their own list of stocks.
 I decided to omit having passwords for accounts and instead just use usernames to login, as there is no private stored in accounts and I felt it would be easier to just sign in with a username.
 Since not everyone would want to make an account to try out the program, I created a default account that uses that username "default", that can be used by anyone.